Last update: Jun 02, 2023 19:02 p.m. EDT

 - You should know: you need an Oregon driver's license, driver's permit or ID card number issued by the Oregon Driver and Motor Vehicle Services Division to use Oregon's online voter registration system.
-If you need to update your registration, please click through to the Oregon site, then scroll down to “Already Registered to Vote?” and click “My Vote” to do so.
 If you do not have an Oregon-issued ID, you can still use the online voter registration application.
 The information you enter will display on a voter registration card (PDF document) that you will need to print, sign and deliver to your county elections office to complete your registration.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Federal law requires that you provide your Oregon driver's license, permit or ID number to register to vote.
 If you do not have a driver's license then you will have to provide at least the last four digits of your Social Security number.
 If you do not have valid Oregon ID or Social Security number, provide a copy of one of the following that shows your name and current address: valid photo identification, paycheck stub, utility bill, bank statement, government document, proof of eligibility under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), or the Voting Accessibility for the Elderly and Handicapped Act (VAEH)